-If you’re on the path to becoming an accountant, I have some good news.
-You can expect to receive a very healthy pay packet throughout your career.
-In fact, once you qualify your salary will be on a par with your peers in banking and law.
+If you’re on the path to becoming an accountant, you can expect to receive a very healthy accountant salary throughout your career.
+In fact, once you qualify your UK earnings will be on a par with your peers in banking and law.

 Across all sectors, demand for qualified accountants is greater than ever.
 Not only are businesses investing more heavily in permanent recruitment and the professional development of their employees, but with a drop in people achieving qualified status during the recession, demand is now greater than supply.